IonicDev/hipaa-healthcare/README.md

 | AWS_ACCESS_KEY_ID | Your AWS Access Key ID.
 This is read by the `aws-sdk` to authenticate requests to DynamoDB |
 | AWS_SECRET_ACCESS_KEY | Your AWS Access Secret Key.
 This is read by the `aws-sdk` to authenticate requests to DynamoDB |

+Details on creating and obtaining these values can be found in our [quickstart guide](https://ionic.com/developers/hipaa-example-application-setup/).

 - Install dependencies:

 ```